IntersectMBO/plutus/language-plutus-core/README.md

     | CkEvalFailure
 ```

-There is an executable that runs programs on the CK machine: you can run `language-plutus-core-run-ck` and type a program, the program will be run and the result will be printed.
+There is an executable that runs programs on the CK machine: you can feed a program to `language-plutus-core-run-ck`, the program will be run and the result will be printed.

 An example of usage: